-Arizona Game and Fish Department (AGFD) contributed to the preparation of the WAFWA's Western Monarch Butterfly Conservation Plan, published in January of 2019, to identify strategies and implementation actions for monarch butterfly conservation throughout the west.
+Arizona Game and Fish Department (AZGFD) contributed to the preparation of the WAFWA's Western Monarch Butterfly Conservation Plan, published in January of 2019, to identify strategies and implementation actions for monarch butterfly conservation throughout the west.
 Entities in Arizona have formed the Arizona Monarch Collaborative.
-Rachel Williams, USFWS, leads this group with a steering committee that includes AGFD, and has formed subcommittees focused on plan implementation within the state of Arizona.
-The City of Flagstaff signed on to the Mayors' Monarch Pledge and committed to take steps within the city to further monarch conservation.
+USFWS leads this group with a steering committee that includes AZGFD, and has formed subcommittees focused on plan implementation within Arizona.
+The Arizona Monarch Collaborative (AMC) is currently developing an Arizona Specific Monarch Butterfly

+Conservation Plan that continues building upon WAFWA's plan and is planning annual pollinator trainings with partners.
+Various Arizona cities have signed on to the Mayors' Monarch Pledge and committed to take steps to further monarch conservation.
 The Arizona Monarch Collaborative's hopes that other cities will sign on as well.
-To further one of the conservation strategies, the Arizona Game and Fish Department has planned to create monarch "waystation" by planting over 5,600 milkweed plugs on 13 of our Wildlife Areas and Hatcheries.
-So far, over 1,700 native milkweed plugs have been installed by volunteers, with the rest to be planted by volunteers.
-Additionally, seed for native pollinators such as annual sunflower are spread in the areas where milkweed is planted.
-The waystations, developed through AGFD's collaboration with Southwest Monarch Study and the Gila Watershed Partnership, was made possible by a NFWF grant.
-Other land management agencies and municipalities, such as the Tonto National Forest and Arizona State Parks, are creating "waystations" on their lands as well.
+To further one of the conservation strategies, the AZGFD continues to incorporate milkweed and pollinator species when undertaking habitat restoration projects at state Wildlife Areas and Hatcheries.